C0D3X-25/Project_Dice/README.md

 Most items also affect the capacity dice by adding capacities to certain side, one or more.
 Items have rarity levels, which determine their power and chance to be found.

-Items can be equipped in specific slots of equipment:
+Items can be equipped in specific equipment slots:
 - **Helmet**: Provides additional armor and defensive capacities.
 - **Body Armor**: Provides additional armor and defensive capacities.
 - **Shoulder Armor**: Provides additional armor and defensive capacities.
 - **Arm Guards**: Provides additional armor and defensive capacities.
+- **Gloves**: Provides additional armor and may have special effects like dodge AOE attack.
 - **Leg Armor**: Provides additional armor and may have special effects like dodge AOE attack.
 - **Boots**: Provides additional armor and may have special effects like dodge AOE attack.
 - **Ring Right**: Provides various bonuses, typically to stats or capacities.